saikanthpy/Awesome-FDE-Roadmap/README.md

 2. Ensure the link is high-quality and free (or worth the cost).
 3. Add a 1-sentence description of *why* it matters for FDEs.

-### 🚀 "The FDE's goal is to become obsolete at a client site—because the system you built is so good, it runs itself."
+### 🚀 "The FDE's goal is to become obsolete at a client site—because the system you built is so good, it runs itself".